This article was updated on April 29th, 2023

 Injectable homeopathy treatments:

-In a 2020 study, Injectable treatment of a hematoma using homeopathic remedies (Rhus tox and Hamamelis virginiana) and oral (Bellis parents) healed a hematoma completely in just 30 days.
+In a 2020 study, Injectable treatment using homeopathic remedies (Rhus tox and Hamamelis virginiana) and oral (Bellis parents) healed a hematoma completely in just 30 days.

 Cold laser therapy:

-This therapy is effective at reducing inflammation caused by an ear hematoma.
-It can help the hematoma heal faster.
+This therapy is effective at reducing inflammation.
+It can help it heal faster.
 Many veterinarians offer cold laser therapy, as it is beneficial in healing many injuries in dogs.
 You can ask your veterinarian if they offer this treatment.

 Aural Splint: